bitovi/bitops/docs/default-environment.md

 Files from the `_default` environment that share its name and path will be merged.

 ### values.yaml (Helm)
-helm has built in support for merging multiple `values.yaml` files.
-BitOps will look for files in the following locations and pass them in to helm with with the `-f` in the same order they are found
+Helm has built in support for merging multiple `values.yaml` files.
+BitOps will look for files in the following locations and pass them in to helm with the `-f` in the same order they are found:

 1. Active environment's `values.yaml`
 2. Default environment's `values.yaml`